JBarbosa07/Battle-Simulator-Game/README.md

 * You can generate the first required event by pressing the "Create a new character" button and following the resulting instructions on the next screen(s).
 By the time the process is finished, a character should now be added to the character list.
 * You can generate the second required event by pressing the "Manage characters" button and pressing the "View a character" button on the next page.
-You will then see the character list and be given instructions to type the name of the character you wish to examine from the list.
+You will see the character list and be given instructions to type the name of the character you wish to examine from the list.
 Follow the instructions correctly and a new page should open showing the stats of the selected character in the list.
 Similarly, you can also remove a character from the list by pressing the "Delete a character" button from the manage menu and following the instructions provided
 * You can trigger my audio component by pressing the "Save your data" button on the first menu.